Raverstern/my-config-files/README.md

 All tested on Vim 7.4 on Ubuntu.

 ###Git
-Some important Vim plugins depend on the functionalities provided by Git.
+Some important *Vim* plugins depend on the functionalities provided by *Git*.
 Install it first (using Ubuntu's way as an example):
 ```
 $ sudo apt-get install git
 ```